-This increasing transmission-distribution interactivity is already having a tangible impact on the electricity system.
+Increasing transmission-distribution interactivity is already having an impact on the electricity system.
 On 9 August 2019, a lightning strike on the transmission network resulted in the loss of 1.3GW of transmission connected generation.
 Shortcomings in the understanding of whole system operation by various asset owners and equipment specifiers resulted in the loss of a further 500MW of DG.
 This resulted in over one million customers losing supply.
 The record low transmission demand during Covid-19 further shows the importance of whole system coordination to ensure resilience and the ability to cope with unforeseen system needs.

-2.3.2 Domestic customers increased willingness and ability to participate in the energy system
+2.2.5 Domestic customers increased willingness and ability to participate

-There are three changes which underscore customers' increasing participation in the energy system:
+There are three changes for customers' increasing participation in the energy system:

 - Greater electricity demand: the flexibility response individual customers can offer is increasingly material as customers' controllable demand increases with the transition to EVs and heat pumps, as well as the increasing prevalence of domestic battery storage.
 This means there is a greater financial reward for customers, and a greater incentive for route-to-market providers, such as suppliers and aggregators, to engage with them. - Easier access to flexible services: technology changes are enabling customer participation.
 Mobile phone apps, home smart hubs, smart EV chargers, and intelligent and connected energy management systems are enabling customers to participate at low cost and minimal inconvenience and enabling route-to-market providers to communicate with them. - 3.
-Regulatory changes: the Smart Meter Roll out and a move to market-wide half-hourly settlement23 will create the conditions to enable domestic customers to provide flexibility to the market and place greater incentives on suppliers to develop innovative tariffs to support this (the removal of the four-tariff supplier limit in 2016 also facilitates this).
-Planned changes such as BSC Modification P37524, and changes to reduce barriers to entry to aggregators and smaller assets in balancing services25, should also improve the scope for domestic customers to participate in providing flexibility.
-In the longer term, changes being considered by BEIS' Alternative Energy Markets Programme26, Ofgem's Full Chain
+Regulatory changes: the Smart Meter Roll out and a move to market-wide half-hourly settlement will create the conditions to enable domestic customers to provide flexibility to the market and place greater incentives on suppliers to develop innovative tariffs to support this (the removal of the four-tariff supplier limit in 2016 also facilitates this).
+Planned changes such as BSC Modification P375, and changes to reduce barriers to entry to aggregators and smaller assets in balancing services, should also improve the scope for domestic customers to participate in providing flexibility.
+In the longer term, changes being considered by BEIS' Alternative Energy Markets Programme, Ofgem's Full Chain Flexibility, and potential changes to the role of the supplier could further strengthen signals for domestic flexibility.